 There are a couple of sayings that go, “When a parent is sick for a long time, even the most filial son will leave their bedside,” and “Time reveals a man’s heart.”
 When we have only just become sick, we still have the faith to go through it; we can pray to God and examine ourselves for issues and we can focus on remedying our wrong states.
 But when our sickness continues and does not get better, we then perhaps start to make unreasonable demands of God and can even blame and misunderstand God.
 So how should we experience such a situation as this?
 What is God’s will?
 God’s word says, “And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on My name, and I will hear them” (Zechariah 13:9).
 From God’s words we understand that, during the process of God saving us, God will arrange all kinds of situations to trial and refine us, thereby exposing and purifying our corrupt dispositions and the defilements in our faith.
 At the same time, He arranges situations to perfect our faith in Him and love for Him.
 Sickness is one way in which God refines us and, as we experience it, we must keep our faith in God.
 Whether our sickness gets better or not, we must not make unreasonable demands of God, but should continue to stand in the place of a created being, submit to God’s orchestrations and arrangements and stand witness for God.

 As recorded in the Bible, for example, Job followed God’s way, and he feared God and shunned evil.
 God commended Job’s faith and called Job a perfect man in His eyes.
 Satan, however, was not convinced, and it wanted Job to deny and betray God, and so it tempted Job many times and caused his body to erupt in painful boils, from the top of his head to the soles of his feet.
 Though Job was in extreme pain, he never blamed God, but instead said such rational things as, “Shall we receive good at the hand of God, and shall we not receive evil?”
-(Job 2:10) and, ultimately, stood firm in histo God.
+(Job 2:10) and stood firm in histo God.
 As he underwent this trial, Job was able to avoid speaking sinfully because, in his everyday life, he appreciated from within all the things God had created God’s almightiness and sovereignty as well as God’s love for man; he knew very well that he was only a created being that should submit to God’s orchestrations.
 Although his bodily pain caused him to suffer incredible torment, he always feared God in his heart, he was able to accept and obey from the bottom of his heart what was happening to him, he was not constrained by his sickness and, in the end, Satan fled in shame.
 God therefore commended Job and appeared to him in the wind and spoke to him.
 Job’s faith in God was distilled through such trials; he treasured and enjoyed such trials, and his heart was filled with peace and joy.
 We can see from the trials of Job that some sicknesses are the trials of God, but because we have corrupt dispositions, they can also be said to be the temptations of Satan.
 Satan wants to use sickness to destroy our faith in God, to make us blame God, betray God and leave God.
 Yet the wisdom of God is exercised based on the deceitful schemes of Satan and, through sickness, God perfects our faith in Him.
 We believe that our fates are in God’s hands and that God decides when we are born, when we die and what sicknesses we will get, and choosing to entrust God with it all and submit to His orchestrations is the best choice we can make.
-In this way, we can submit to God’s orchestrations and arrangements, we are no longer constrained by sickness, and we can continue to stand in the place of a created being to worship God; we can draw closer to God as we should and pursue the truth well as we should; we can persevere in doing the duty of a created being and we can face it calmly whether God takes our sickness away or not; even if we are sick all our lives, we will not complain, but can persevere in our faith in God and in pursuing the truth, and we can perform our duties to the best of our abilities and not let our sickness interfere with our life progression.
+In this way, we can submit to God’s orchestrations and arrangements, we are no longer constrained by sickness, and we can continue to stand in the place of a created being to worship God; we can draw closer to God as we should and pursue the truth well as we should; we can persevere in doing the duty of a created being and we can face it calmly whether God takes our sickness away or not; even if we are sick all our lives, we will not complain.
 This is the witness we should bear before God, and by practicing in this way, our hearts will feel at ease and at peace.

-Finally, we must take note that, as we examine ourselves and experience God’s work when we get sick, we can choose to seek medical help as well as getting through it by relying on our faith—there are no rules about this.
+Finally, we must take note that, as we examine ourselves and experience God’s work when we get sick, we can choose to seek medical help or get through it by relying on our faith—there are no rules about this.
 What is most important is that we are able to gain the truth from it and that our lives see some progression and reap some results.

 Brothers and sisters, living in this world we will encounter things we never expected every single day, such as the torment of illness, the shortcomings of life, the persecution of our families and the vilification of worldly people, and so on.
 As Christians, how we should seek and understand God’s will and learn the lessons in order to gain the truth in all manner of trials is something we should seek and enter into.
 I hope that the four principles of practice that have been fellowshiped above may help you to overcome the hurdle of sickness, and I truly wish that brothers and sisters can understand God’s will, gain the truth and stand witness in every trial.
 May God guide us and bless us.
 Amen.